What to Wear to a Celebration of Life

 If you were acquaintances: When in doubt, err on the more formal, traditional side.
 A simple dress or slacks with a nice shirt shows respect without risking being inappropriate.
 You can always remove a jacket or blazer if the atmosphere is more casual than expected.

-For men: Dress pants (not jeans, unless specifically requested) with a collared shirt work almost everywhere.
-A tie is rarely wrong but isn't always necessary—gauge this based on the venue and any guidance you've received.
+Dress pants (not jeans, unless specifically requested) with a collared shirt work almost everywhere.
+A tie is rarely wrong but isn't always necessary.
+Gauge it based on the venue and any guidance you've received.
 Make sure your shoes are clean and appropriate.

 Pay attention to these!
 When someone says "wear bright colors" or "dress casually," they usually mean it.
 Sometimes invitations include practical guidance too, like "please wear comfortable shoes for walking" when a memorial might include outdoor activities.